 12/F, Jing Ho Industrial Building, 78–84 Wang Lung Street, Tsuen Wan, 6174 7740

-With loads of local and imported craft beer, Drunk No More thinks life is too short to drink bad beer, and we concur.
+With loads of local and imported craft beers, Drunk.No@More thinks life is too short to drink bad beer, and we concur.
 They have a good range of Monsters & Robots, Lion Rock, Calma and Tai Wai, as well as some imported beers you don’t often see anywhere else.

-K-Town pizzeria Alvy’s will be welcoming 11 Westside for a Cinco de Mayo fiesta on 5 May.
-Chef Samin Dewan will be serving up various Mexican specialities and a piquant michelada – a drink made with beer, lime, spices, tomato juice and chilli peppers, served in a chilled, salt-rimmed glass – along with Young Master’s lager Al Pastor.
+K-Town pizzeria Alvy’s welcomed 11 Westside for a Cinco de Mayo fiesta on 5 May.
+Chef Samin Dewan served up various Mexican specialities and a piquant michelada – a drink made with beer, lime, spices, tomato juice and chilli peppers, served in a chilled, salt-rimmed glass – along with Young Master’s lager Al Pastor.

 99 Bottles x Double Haven

-Launched last week was new Dragon Water flavour, Pineapple Passionfruit Lime, made in collaboration with 99 Bottles on Peel Street.
+Launched last month was new Dragon Water flavour Pineapple Passionfruit Lime, made in collaboration with 99 Bottles on Peel Street.
 These busy bees have also started a mixed case/beer-subscription service via Klook for another way to explore different breweries and easily support local craft beers from home.
-Dragon Water/Double Haven joined the 1% for the Planet programme last week too, in case you need an environmental reason to support them.
+Dragon Water/Double Haven joined the 1% for the Planet programme too, in case you need an environmental reason to support them.

 Watch out this summer for Dragon Water to launch their CBD!
 They are keeping the flavour and label under tight wraps, however, they’ve admitted they plan on a very chill but zesty addition to your summer drinking plans.

 We’re VERY excited about this one!
-We adore Double Haven’s bitter West Coast IPA, Adventurer IPA, and most of Deadman’s exciting range (Seven Seas Sour, anyone?), so this has piqued our interest big time.
-We have been reliably told this will be a super-fresh and crisp beer, ready for the Hong Kong summer – a hopped-up Pilsner, perhaps?
+We adore Double Haven’s bitter West Coast IPA and Adventurer IPA and most of DEADMAN’s exciting range (Seven Seas Sour, anyone?), so this has piqued our interest, big time.
+We have been reliably told that this will be a super-fresh and crisp beer, ready for the HK summer – a hopped-up Pilsner, perhaps?

 H.K.
 Lovecraft x N.I.P Distilling

 N.I.P Distilling and H.K.
 Lovecraft are lamenting the loss of “human warmth” in this split world, and it has moved them to celebrate three special places unique to Hong Kong where we can come together.
-These three special collaboration beers dubbed Project McGin will combine Lovecraft’s lager with the Hong Kong spirit (quite literally) in the form of smoky and rich Siu Mei Shop, Cha Chaan Teng (with the familiar aroma of coffee) and Lam Tsuen Wishing Tree, which we’re told will be suitably refreshing and uplifting.
+These three special collaboration beers dubbed Project McGin combine Lovecraft’s lager with the spirit of Hong Kong (quite literally) in the form of smoky and rich Siu Mei Shop, Cha Chaan Teng (with the familiar aroma of coffee) and Lam Tsuen Wishing Tree, which we’re told is suitably refreshing and uplifting.